-When you’re just launching a freelance writing business, there are a couple of traits you should have in your toolbox.
+When you’re just launching a freelance writing business, there are a couple of traits you should have in your toolbox (and a few to avoid).
 Be driven to succeed, have patience, be determined not to give up and most of all, have a very healthy dose of realism.

 More than likely, you will not be making $500 per article right off the bat.
 However, as long as you’re putting in the work to better your craft consistently, you can get there eventually.

 Any advice given in absolutes should also be taken with a grain of salt.
 “Never work for free,” “Avoid content mills at all costs,” and “Don’t ever work for less than .10/word”, just for example.
 Do what works for you and helps motivate you to move forward.
 Different strokes for different folks, as they say.